HP RAID Server Data Recovery.

 We rebuild ALL Corrupt HP RAID File Systems.

 Datlabs also rebuild and recover data from HP storage systems such as HP StorageWorks, HP 3PAR StoreServ and HP StoreAll

 ZFS including RAID pools

-The HP SmartDrive application for the HP ProLiant servers have a fault and activity indicator microcontroller whos function is monitor, store and report data concerning the operation and status. of the physical hard disk drives in the RAID Array.
+The HP SmartDrive application for the HP ProLiant servers have a fault and activity indicator microcontroller whos function is to monitor, store and report data concerning the operation and status. of the physical hard disk drives in the RAID Array.
 The SmartDrive application also ensures that only genuine HP hard drives are available to the array.
-The drive’s front bezel includes a blue backlight for locating a specific SmartDrive selected from within the storage software.
+The drive’s front bezel includes a blue back light for locating a specific SmartDrive selected from within the storage software.
 An icon-based display reports the drive’s status.
 A do-not-remove LED helps prevent a drive failure whenever anyone tries to remove the wrong drive.
 Other serviceability improvements include authentication, failure logging, and integration with the HP Active Health System.

 HP RAID Configuration.

 You can discover more information concerning configuring a HP RAID Server here in our data recovery articles section.

 When a drive fails, all logical drives that are in the same array are affected.
 Each logical drive in an array might be using a different fault-tolerance method, so each logical drive can be affected differently.